Updated July 29, 2020

 Unfortunately, there is no easy answer in this situation.
 It is vitally important that you remain unbiased, fair, and that you do what’s best for your company.
 Carefully consider the impact of your decision on future situations that may arise.

-Providing a Drug Free Workplace Policy and Training are incredibly important when it comes to the safety and security of your workplace and employees. strategic HR, inc. can provide you with best practices, policies, and training when it comes to creating a Drug Free Workplace or any other needs concerning the Health, Safety and Security of your workforce.
+Providing a Drug Free Workplace Policy and Training are incredibly important when it comes to the safety and security of your workplace and employees.
+Strategic HR can provide you with best practices, policies, and training when it comes to creating a Drug Free Workplace or any other needs concerning the Health, Safety and Security of your workforce.
 Contact us to learn more about how we can help to develop your Drug Free Workplace Policy and Customized Training or view our Online Drug Free Workplace Training.